 Crispy, crunchy, perfect for dipping.
-Zucchini Carrot Biscotti with Walnuts are a flavorful salute to the end of summer and beginning of fall.
+Zucchini Carrot Biscotti with Walnuts are a flavorful salute to the end of summer and the beginning of fall.
 Enjoy with your beverage of choice, or just by themselves.

 Fall is in the air.

-While I've had enough zucchini soup, zucchini spaghetti, zucchini saute, and zucchini chips, to last me until at least next March, I don't like my veggies to go to waste.
-Zucchini bread is always a sweet treat using zucchini, but I thought how about zucchini cookies?
+While I've had enough zucchini soup, zucchini spaghetti, zucchini saute, and zucchini chips, to last me until at least next March, I don't like my veggies to go to waste. zucchini cupcakes are always a sweet treat using zucchini, but I thought how about zucchini cookies?
 Or better yet, zucchini biscotti.